 Prostaglandin signaling regulates the actin cytoskeleton

 Prostaglandin signaling regulates actin dynamics during follicle development.
-Both pharmacology and genetics reveal that prostaglandin signaling is required for nurse cell dumping, a process in which the germline derived nurse cells push all of their cytoplasmic contents into the oocyte.
+Both pharmacologic and genetic studies reveal that prostaglandin signaling is required for nurse cell dumping, a process in which the germline derived nurse cells push all of their cytoplasmic contents into the oocyte.
 In mutants with no prostaglandin signaling the actin structures required for nurse cell dumping are substantially reduced and often completely eliminated.
-By using a multifaceted experimental approach that combines Drosophila genetics, cell biology, live imaging, and biochemistry my lab will be able to determine where the prostaglandin signal is coming from, which prostaglandins are involved, whether this is by the canonical signaling pathway, how prostaglandin signaling interacts with known actin regulators, and the downstream changes in gene expression during nurse cell dumping.
+By using a multifaceted experimental approach that combines Drosophila genetics, cell biology, live imaging, and biochemistry we are determining where the prostaglandin signal is coming from, which prostaglandins are involved, whether this is by the canonical signaling pathway, how prostaglandin signaling interacts with known actin regulators, and the downstream changes in gene expression during nurse cell dumping.
 The results from these studies are likely to provide general insight into how prostaglandins regulate the cytoskeleton at a cellular level.
 Such mechanisms of prostaglandin action are likely to be reutilized throughout development, including mediating the cytoskeletal changes that occur during cancer progression and metastasis.

-The lab had identified a number of actin binding proteins as new downstream effectors of prostaglandin signaling.
-Fascin, an actin bundling protein, is required downstream of prostaglandins to regulate bundle formation necessary for nurse cell dumping and to maintain cortical actin integrity.
-Importantly, this work provided the first link between prostaglandins and Fascin.
-We have identified Enabled as another effector of prostaglandins.
+Through these studies the lab has identified a number of actin binding proteins as new downstream effectors of prostaglandin signaling.
+We identified Enabled as an effector of prostaglandins.
 Our data suggests that prostaglandins inhibit Enabled early in oogenesis to prevent early and aberrant actin filament and aggregate formation.
 Later, prostaglandins promote Enabled activity to drive bundle formation necessary for nurse cell dumping.
+We also found that Fascin, an actin bundling protein, is required downstream of prostaglandins to regulate bundle formation necessary for nurse cell dumping and to maintain cortical actin integrity.
+Importantly, this work provided the first link between prostaglandins and Fascin.
 Importantly, prostaglandins and the mammalian homologs of Fascin and Enabled (i.e. Mena) are known to play critical roles in cancer development and metastasis.
 Thus, the same mechanisms by which prostaglandins regulate Drosophila Fascin and Enabled are likely conserved in the instance of cancer.
-We plan to directly test this using breast cancer models.
+Current efforts are focused on uncover the mechanisms by which prostaglandins regulate these and other actin binding proteins.

 Invasive, collective cell migration